LarsMehwald/Assignment2/README.md

 The second pair assignment is a proposal for your Collaborative Research Project.
 It is an opportunity for you to layout your collaborative research paper question, justify why it is interesting, provide basic literature review (properly cited using BibTeX), and identify data sources/methodologies that you can access to help answer your question.
 You will also demonstrate your understanding of literate programming technologies.
 Deadline 23 October, 2,000 words maximum, 10% of final grade.

 ## Research proposal:
-The research proposal is contained in the ResearchProposal.html file.
+The research proposal is contained in two files: the ResearchProposal.html and the ReaserchProposal.pdf files.

 ## Content:
 This repository includes the following folders